 This year's state target was to have at least 81 percent of district students proficient in reading and 78 percent proficient in math.
 The targets are set to jump to 91 percent in reading and 89 percent in math.

-Riverview High School and the Verner Elementary economically disadvantaged group did not meet this year's reading targets.
+and the economically disadvantaged group reading targets.
 A school must have 30 or more students in a specific subgroup for it to be analyzed.
 The district as a whole, however, made adequate yearly progress—AYP.

 According to district data, this is how students performed on the test: